|

 well on its own roots too.
 Use mineral well

 permeable substratum with little organic matter (peat, humus).
-Water
+The

 sparingly from

-March till October and keep perfectly dry in
+dropping in October and keep it perfectly dry in

 winter